alanmacdoug/astrowind/src/data/post/email-authentication-basics.md

 2. **The DNS records were half-entered.** A missing or malformed CNAME on the selector means the signature can never verify.
 3. **Nobody knows which selectors exist.** DKIM records live at addresses like `selector._domainkey.example.com`, and without knowing your selector, checking by hand is guesswork.

-Note the caveat: an absent selector does not prove a domain lacks DKIM, but if none of the common selectors resolve, further investigation is warranted.
+Note the caveat: an absent selector does not prove a domain lacks DKIM, but if none of the common selectors resolve, further investigation is needed to confirm.

 ## DMARC: the policy